fluxninja/aperture/docs/content/get-started/integrations/flow-control/gateway/kong.md

 ## Configure Kong

-Follow these steps to configure Kong to use the installed Aperture Custom
+Follow these steps to configure Kong to use the Aperture Custom plugin.
+Assuming plugin is already installed:

-plugin:
+1. Create an environment variable `APERTURE_AGENT_ENDPOINT` with a value equal to the Aperture Agent endpoint.
+For example, use the following command in

-1. Create an environment variable `APERTURE_AGENT_ENDPOINT` with a value equal to the endpoint to connect with Aperture Agent.
-For example, use the following command in bash:
+   bash:

    ```bash
    echo 'export APERTURE_AGENT_ENDPOINT="http://aperture-agent.aperture-agent.svc.cluster.local"' >> ~/.profile